 When they announced Bobby and Sharna as the winners, the ballroom was in shock.
 There were a few seconds of silence with jaws on the ground before people came to their senses and slowly started clapping.
 The other contestants & pros had been up in the skybox and were allowed to come to the stairs while they waited for Tom to say the winners.
 But when he announced Bobby & Sharna, even they stopped in their tracks instead of running straight out to celebrate the winners.
 It was crazy, I don’t think anyone saw that coming.
 With all the craziness this season (like Juan Pablo not making the finale despite being the only team to get a perfect score in the semifinals), it will be interesting to see if changes are made next year.
 Personally, I think a judge’s save needs to be implemented, or that the audience vote should determine the bottom two each week and then the judges decide which couple leaves the competition.
 Regardless, congratulations to Sharna on her first mirror ball!

 About the author: Laura has been dancing for 7 years, first on her university’s ballroom dance team and then as a pro-am competitor after graduation.
-Connect with her on Instagram to follow her dance journey!
+She writes her own blog at Chai and ChaCha.
+You can also connect with her on Instagram to follow her dance journey!